The purpose of the School for Champions is to assist you in achieving your dreams.

 Example

-If the initial velocity of an object is 19.6 m/s in the upward direction, what is the velocity are various times?
+If the initial velocity of an object is in the upward direction at 19.6 m/s, what is the velocity at various times?

 Solution

-Since vi is in m/s, g = 9.8 m/s2.
-Substitute for vi and g in the equation:
+vi = −19.6 m/s and g = 9.8 m/s2.
+Substitute for vi and g in the equation in order to get a formula in terms of t:

 v = gt + vi